Politics Aside, Toby Keith’s Unapologetic Stance For Accepting Trump’s Invite The Right Thing To Do [Opinion]

 Of course, there will be some who still insist on injecting politics and personal feelings into the equation.
 And that’s perfectly fine.
 After all, that’s what fuels and gives credence to our inherent freedoms and makes for good and healthy debate.

-Keith joins a legion of celebrities who are down with OPP, ehem, Trump and are getting flack behind their decisions to perform.
+Keith joins a legion of celebrities who are down with OPP, ahem, Trump and are getting flack behind their decisions to perform.
 Nicole Kidman learned a hard lesson this week: social media trolls stand at the ready to pounce anyone who has the nerve to openly support the President-elect.

 The Oscar winner (Hours, 2002) sat for a recent interview and was pressed on her views about the controversial incoming president.
 She suggested that the country get behind its leader.
 Her comments sparked uproar.